JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 <td>

+A CI/CD job executed on an agent.
+Consists of one or more steps that can do any service task: compile, test, deploy, produce reports, and so on.

-Refers to both: the actual process of creating an application version and the version itself.
+The terms _build_ can refer to both the actual process of building and the result of building.
 After the build process is triggered, it is put into the __[build queue](build-queue.md)__ and is started when there are agents available to run it.
 After the build is finished, the build agent sends __[build artifacts](build-artifact.md)__ to the server.

 </td></tr><tr>